YarnXian/Super-WHBoy/README.md

 Project Introduction
 -
 * It is written in easy language.
-* There are  files: self starting.e is the program after the virus is added and started; main.e is the main body of the program, which runs only once;Killwhboy.e is the source code of antivirus program;killwhboy.exe Is the compiled antivirus program;Virus program ontology, please self compile
+* There are  files: self starting.e is the program after the virus is added and started; main.e is the main body of the program, which runs only once;Killwhboy.e is the source code of antivirus program;killwhboy.exe Is the compiled antivirus program;Compile The Virus:Compile the virus ontology.
 * Viral behavior:
   * a.
 Release self boot file and icon file in the root directory of the system;
   * b.
 Modify the registry to change the default icon of EXE file to the icon file released under the root directory;